Home / Career Guides / Home Health Aide

 Do home health aides work alone or in teams?

-Most of the time, these professionals work independently, but they frequently collaborate with a team of healthcare providers, such as nurses, doctors, and therapists, to coordinate the care plan for the client.
+Most of the time, they work independently, but they frequently collaborate with a team of healthcare providers, such as nurses, doctors, and therapists, to coordinate the care plan for the client.
 They communicate the client’s progress and any health concerns to the team.

 What are the physical demands of a home health aide job?